-In 2002, Holley established an endowment to help support the program, making it possible for us to offer a unique, one-year, paid position with benefits that would allow a recent college graduate interested in library and information science the opportunity to work across various departments in the library.
-Most former interns are now working in archives, libraries, museums, and other cultural institutions.
+In 1998, the library launched an internship for a recent college graduate interested in librarianship.
+Our fledgling program caught the attention of Barbara Holley ’54, a retired librarian and in 2002 she established an endowment to help support it.
+Holley made it possible for us to offer a unique, one-year, paid position that allows the intern to “try out” all the departments in the library.
+Most former Holley interns are now working in archives, libraries, museums and other cultural institutions.

 The real-world impact of the Holley internship inspired Robert Fortenbaugh ’44 to establish an internship program in honor of his wife, Esther Kenyon Fortenbaugh ’46.
 This is a semester-long internship, designed to expose a current Gettysburg College student to a specific library department and has grown to include multiple students throughout the year.
 Fortenbaugh interns have served in archives, reference, cataloging, music and exhibits preparation.

 Both Esther and Robert have passed away, but their daughter, Linda Fortenbaugh Thompson along with other family members and friends, continue to support these popular internships.
 For a glimpse into what these interns have gone on to achieve, please see “A Tribute to Robert B. Fortenbaugh, 1923-2009” in the Spring 2010 issue of the Friends of Musselman Library newsletter.